 You must make sure that:

-- the house is suitable for the number of occupants (eg size and facilities)
+- the house is suitable for the number of occupants (for example in size and facilities)

-- if the HMO is licensed, the manager of the house - you or an agent - is considered to be ‘fit and proper’, eg no criminal record, or breach of landlord laws or code of practice
+- if the HMO is licensed, the manager of the house - you or an agent - is considered to be ‘fit and proper’, for example no criminal record, or breach of landlord laws or code of practice

 You must also: